yannickcr/yannick.cr/src/documents/posts/choosing-and-making-quality-npm-modules/post.html.md

 ---
 layout: post
 title: Choosing and making quality npm modules
-date: 2013-01-10 12:00
+date: 2014-01-11 17:00
 ignored: false
 ---
 Since its creation Node.js gained more and more attention and the size of its module repository ([NPM](http://npmjs.org)) increase [very rapidly](http://modulecounts.com).

 But with near 55 000 available modules created by the community it can be very difficult to make the good choice for your own projects.

-How to know if it's safe to use this tiny module on your billion pageviews/day project?
+How to know if it's safe to use this tiny module on your billion pageviews/day project ?

 Short answer: You can't.